ufidon/df/labs/lab01/README.md

 Follow the steps below to setup Ubuntu  Mate in a VirtualBox VM:

 1. Download [Ubuntu MATE LTS](https://ubuntu-mate.org/) from its official website --- [https://ubuntu-mate.org](https://ubuntu-mate.org).
 Choose the  64-bit PC version ubuntu-mate LTS.
-2. Create a VM with *6GB memory/200GB disk* in VirtualBox and install the downloaded Ubuntu
+2. (20%)Create a VM with *6GB memory/200GB disk* in VirtualBox and install the downloaded Ubuntu

 After installation, *make sure you can access Internet*, update and upgrade Ubuntu, then install the following tools.
 Open a terminal window, run the following commands: